Ways to Help Your Student

 Community and Residential Life

 Swarthmore College is a residential campus committed to sustainability; therefore parking for student cars is extremely limited.
 A limited number of student parking permits are available for seniors and other students who demonstrate an extenuating need.
-Contact the Dean's Office for more information.
+Contact the Division of Student Affairs for more information.

-The Associate Dean for Diversity, Inclusion, and Community Development engages all students in helping to cultivate a diverse and inclusive environment.
-The Associate Dean collaborates with colleagues in the Provost’s Office, Human Resources, and the Dean’s Office, including the Black Cultural Center, Intercultural Center, Interfaith Center, LGBTQ+, and Women’s Resource Center to help foster dialogue, collaboration, and education among students, faculty, and staff.
+The Office of Inclusive Excellence and Community Development (IECD), engages the entire community to cultivate a diverse and inclusive environment.
+The IECD collaborates with colleagues in the Provost’s Office, Human Resources, and the Dean’s Office, including Black Cultural Center, Intercultural Center, Interfaith Center, LGBTQ+, and Women’s Resource Center to help foster dialogue, collaboration, and education among students, faculty, and staff.

-The Associate Dean also works across campus to facilitate conversations on the definition, recognition, and/or introduction of diversity initiatives, policies, or programs that address the academic, student, and administrative communities.
+The Associate Dean for Inclusive Excellence, Tiffany Thompson, works across campus to facilitate conversations on the definition, recognition, and introduction of diversity, equity, and inclusion initiatives, policies, or programs that address the academic, student, and administrative communities.

-The Office of International Student Services provides information on matters of particular concern to international students and scholars including navigating the U.S. government immigration policies, employment, taxation, insurance, English usage, and American customs.
+The International Student Center provides information on matters of particular concern to international students including navigating the U.S. government immigration policies, employment, taxation, insurance, English usage, and American customs.

-The office of student engagement supports residential life, student activities, Greek life, and student organization leadership.
+The Office of Student Engagement supports residential life, student activities, and student organization leadership.

 Residence hall rooms are equipped with a closet, desk, chair, drawers, bed frame, and mattress.
 Some, but not all, rooms also contain a bookshelf.
 Mattresses require extra-long twin-size sheets.
 Halogen lamps, hot plates, cooking equipment, irons, toasters, heaters, or appliances with open heating elements are not permitted for fire-safety reasons and will be removed from residence hall rooms.
 Waste baskets must be made of metal.
 The refrigerator size limit for the rooms is 24 inches high, 18 inches deep and 18 inches wide.
 Energy-star-rated refrigerators are required.
 No pets are allowed.
 Residence halls are equipped with washers, dryers, and vacuum cleaners.
 Efficiency kitchens are also available in residence halls, where snacks and light meals may be prepared with a College-provided microwave.

 Resident assistants (RAs) are juniors and seniors who serve as peer mentors and advisers.
 They are available to provide general information and advice and to make appropriate referrals as needed.
-Resident assistants are responsible for security, fire protection, and general safety within residence halls, and they function as liaisons between students, environmental services, facilities, and the Dean’s Office.
+Resident assistants are responsible for security, fire protection, and general safety within residence halls, and they function as liaisons between students, environmental services, facilities, and Student Affairs.
 In addition, the RAs help organize social life on the halls and in the residential buildings.

-The director of student conduct provides leadership and coordination of all aspects of student conduct.
-He or she serves as the primary hearing officer for all allegations of minor misconduct and coordinator of and adviser to the College Judiciary Committee and external adjudicator, providing oversight for the review of college student conduct policies and procedures.
+The Senior Associate Dean of Student Life provides leadership and coordination of all aspects of student conduct.
+He serves as the primary hearing officer for all allegations of minor misconduct and coordinator of and adviser to the College Judiciary Committee and external adjudicator, providing oversight for the review of College student conduct policies and procedures.

+Title IX prohibits discrimination on the basis of sex in educational programs and activities receiving federal financial assistance.
 Swarthmore College is committed to establishing and maintaining a community dedicated to equality and free from all forms of discrimination and harassment.
 The College seeks to create an environment in which the greatest academic potential of students and professional potential of employees may be realized.
 In order to create and maintain such an environment, the College recognizes that all who work and learn at the College are responsible for ensuring that the community is free from discrimination based on sex or gender, including sexual harassment, sexual assault, other forms of sexual misconduct, stalking, and intimate-partner violence.
-These behaviors threaten our learning, living, and work environments and will not be tolerated.
+These behaviors threaten our learning, living, and working environments and will not be tolerated.

 The College Sexual Assault and Harassment Policy prohibits all forms of sexual misconduct committed against Swarthmore community members of any gender, gender identity, gender expression, or sexual orientation.
 This policy prohibits a broad continuum of behaviors, including sexual harassment, sexual assault, sexual exploitation, physical assault, bullying, intimidation and retaliation, and stalking.